AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

         }

     };
-    //When your app launches, check if the permissions necessary to insert video call functionality into the app are granted.
+    //When your app launches, check if the permissions necessary to insert Video Call functionality into the app are granted.
     //If the permissions are not granted, use the built-in Android functionality to request them; if they are, return true. private static final int PERMISSION_REQ_ID = 22;
     private static final String[] REQUESTED_PERMISSIONS = {